 Please comment and let me know whether my format is useful or not, and what else would be helpful.
 I will continue evolving the way that I review these books, and would love for this to be a useful tool for teachers/parents and maybe students to pick out quality books.

-I have some links going to Amazon through their affiliate program, but I have switched over to the indiebound affiliates program because it supports local/independent book stores.
+I have some links going to Amazon through their affiliate program, and some from the indiebound affiliates program because it supports local/independent book stores.
 Any money made from these links will be used to continue building my classroom library.
 So if you feel inclined to buy one of the books reviewed, feel free to do so by linking through my site.
 If you choose not to order online I encourage you to find an independent bookstore in your area.

 Thanks for stopping by my blog and commenting.
 To answer your question, I do not just read YA lit.
 However, I am trained as a school media specialist, so I do try to keep up with both YA and children’s lit.
 My blog is just a reflection of whatever I’m reading.
 This varies from things I read to my children (preschool age) to books I read for my own interest or edification.